gdt050579/AppCUI-rs/docs/chapter-5/notification_dialogs.md

 ## Popup messages

-Popup messages are notification of success or generic information or simple questions that determine how the execution flow should continue from that point.
+Popup messages are notification of success or generic information that are provided.
 To show a simple message use the following method:
 ```rs
 fn dialogs::message(title: &str, caption: &str) {...}
 ```